ThatShushi17/SSRPG_Code/README.md

-# SSRPG_Runs-Shushi
+# SSRPG
-Code to automate runs and add cool cosmetics in the game SSRPG
+Code to automate runs and add cool cosmetics in Stone Sotry RPG